André Boisclair: Political scene 1989–2003

 He joined the Parti Québécois in 1984, and in the 1989 general election he was elected to represent the Montreal-area riding of Gouin as a PQ candidate.
 At 23 years old, he became the youngest member ever elected to the Quebec National Assembly, a record he held until Simon-Pierre Diamond was elected in 2007.
 He also quickly garnered a reputation as a party animal in Quebec City's night-life scene.

-He served as a cabinet minister from 1998 to 2003, under Parti Québécois (PQ) Premiers Lucien Bouchard and Bernard Landry, holding a variety of high-profile portfolios.
+He served as a cabinet minister from 1996 to 2003, under Parti Québécois (PQ) Premiers Lucien Bouchard and Bernard Landry, holding a variety of high-profile portfolios.
 During his time in office, Boisclair and his chief of staff, Luc Doray, became the center of a drug and embezzlement scandal.
 After a routine audit, officials discovered that Doray submitted over $30,000 in false expense reports and authorities later discovered that Doray had used the money to feed his cocaine habit.

 Doray pleaded guilty to defrauding the government and during court testimony it was learned that Boisclair authorized some of the expenses.
-The ensuing investigation cleared Boisclair of any wrongdoing - he was never accused nor charged with any crime.
-However, in September 2005, Boisclair admitted to personally using cocaine between 1996 and 2003 while serving as a member of the Quebec legislature.
+The ensuing investigation cleared Boisclair of any wrongdoing – he was never accused nor charged with any crime.
+However, in 2005, Boisclair admitted to personally using cocaine between 1996 and 2003 while serving as a member of the Quebec legislature.

 Boisclair continued to serve as a Member of the National Assembly until he resigned in August 2004 to attend Harvard Kennedy School at Harvard University.
 At the time of his resignation, Boisclair held the position of opposition parliamentary (house) leader.
 Boisclair completed the Master's in Public Administration program at Harvard Kennedy School, a program that does not require students to hold a previous university degree.
 While at Harvard, Boisclair attended lectures by Michael Ignatieff and kept a blog recording his experience.